lynndylanhurley/devise_token_auth/README.md

 This gem was designed to work with the venerable [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module for [angular.js](https://github.com/angular/angular.js).

+# Demo

+[Here is a demo](http://ng-token-auth-demo.herokuapp.com/) of this app running with the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module.

 # Dependencies
 This project leverages the following gems: